 Peak-oil commentators (e.g. Greer, 2009) predict a future with a dramatic decline in global transport of both people and goods.
-I find their arguments compelling and, in this way, see an obvious temporal limit on the effectiveness of long-distance ecotourism, even if it can be made to run with net ecological benefit.2 Thus, as the treatise of these commentators turns from prediction to reality, we will find our 'travel fixes' granted not by an airport but in an armchair.
+I find their arguments compelling and, in this way, see an obvious temporal limit on the effectiveness of long-distance ecotourism, even if it can be made to run with net ecological benefit.2 Thus, as the predictions of these commentators start to become reality, we will find our 'travel fixes' granted not by an airport but in an armchair.

 * * * * *

 For no reason that I can describe, I have a deep yearning to visit the desert south of Arizona.
 However, this would involve an 11-hour flight each way – bypassing so many other places en route – and then lots of driving, and I'd be exerting ecological pressure on an ecosystem from which it would be unfair to expect support for large numbers of non-desert humans.
 So I've opted, instead, for an armchair surrogate in the form of second-hand copy of the Time-Life natural history book Cactus Country.